This article is also available on Medium.

 How do you add a user interface (UI) to a Unity scene?

-In Unity, UI relies on the use of a Canvas.
+In Unity, there are several ways to create UI.
+A very common choice however is the Unity UI Game-Object-based toolkit, that relies a lot on the use of a Canvas.
 It is a special type of game object in a scene that lets you display graphic elements in a “foreground layer” on your screen, so to speak.
 Basically, your camera renders all of the 3D stuff moving around in your scene, and the Canvas comes to superimpose 2D UI elements above the rendered image.
 This way, you can get on your screen your game scene with buildings, characters, doodads and whatnot; and then on top of it the menus, info bars, system controls and other purely “extra diegetic” things.

 When you want to render UI objects, they all need to be children of this initial Canvas game object.
 Unity offers plenty of elements to create more or less complex interfaces: panels to group several UI elements together, image displays, simple labels or even inputs and checkboxes.